xavidop/alexa-entities/README.md

 Axios is one of the most common libraries used in Node.js to make HTTP requests.

-With this packages installed/updated we have done good progress on this journey!!
+With this package installed/updated we have done good progress on this journey!!
 Let's continue with the following steps.

 ## Alexa Entities Resolution